 The pharmacy practice residency gives experience in a broad area of pharmacy practice and teaching opportunities through Washington State University and Idaho State University.
 For information visit page.

 Kootenai Health and Kootenai Clinic Family Medicine Residency offers third year clerkships and fourth year Sub-I opportunities for medical and osteopathic students.
 The Family Medicine Residency Program Coordinator will facilitate all requests for clerkships and sub-internships for students in both Family Medicine and other clinical rotations.
 For contact information, visit our site.

-Kootenai Health welcomes college students from a variety of health professions as well as behavioral health student placements.
-Examples include: nursing, physical therapy, pharmacy, social work, radiology technology, speech pathology, occupational therapy, or nutrition science students.
-For information call (208) 625-6078 or email firstname.lastname@example.org.
+Kootenai Health welcomes faculty, students and health care colleagues from a variety of health professions.
+Examples include: nursing, physical therapy, pharmacy, social work, radiology technology, speech pathology, occupational therapy, nutrition science students, etc. For information call (208) 625-6078 or email [email protected].

 - To learn more about our student services process, visit our placement page.